anantvaid/mern-stack-example/README.md

 docker compose up
 ```

-- If you are running on local, edit the IP code in the client JS files to localhost.
+- If you are running on local, no edits required, the app should run just fine.
-- If you are running on any Cloud based environment, edit the IP in the client JS files.
+- If you are running on any Cloud based environment, edit the code in the client JS files from localhost to the instance IP.

 ## Disclaimer